martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 	} else ...
 ```
 If the function is primitive, the function `apply_in_underlying_javascript` carries
-out the actual application.
+out the application.
 If the function is compound, the body of the function
 is prepended to the continuation, which is thunkified with the current environment.
 The new environment with respect to which the body is evaluated is the result
 of extending the function's environment with a binding of the parameters (taken from